rmohr/ansible-vdsm-prometheus/README.md

       roles:
         - { role: vdsm-prometheus, opts: "-no-verify" }

-An example with disable TLS and without client certificate authentication would look like this:
+An example with disabled TLS and without client certificate authentication would look like this:

     ---